anamul101/quiez-assignment/README.md

 # Site: Quiz Makers
-Free Online Develop Quizzes.
+Free Online Develop Quizzes Website.

-# Live site link: Please visit this Quiz Makers
+# Live site visit this Quiz Makers

-# How to created Quiz Makers Web Site:
+# What is the feature in Quiz Makers website :

-## .
-First Step
+## 1. Header section
-I have a header on this site, there is a logo and 3 Navlinks in the header, Home, Statistics, and Blog
+I have a header on this site, there is a logo and 3 Navlinks in the header Home, Statistics, and Blog.
+When you clicked on the link will take sprcific page.

+## 2. Home Page
+The header section on the home page is one of them.  title has a p tag and background image

+All quizzes have a section with 4 carts.
+And there is a button click on button will take single quiz page.

+If you click on start Quiz button.
+You can see all the quizzes there.
+And it will show on the toast whether it is wrong or correct which will be clicked on the quiz options.
+And there is an icon above the quiz, if you click on it, you will see the correct answer.

+## 3. Statistics Page
+If you click on the Statistics page, you will see a title and chart.
+All quiz data is shown there.

+## 4. Blog Page
+If you click on the blog page, you will see the answer of 3 questions.

 # Getting Started with Create React App